jpbabau/Noumea/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See the user manual for more details on how to use the different tools.
+See the Intallation Guide and the User Manual for more details on how to use the different tools.

 ### Prerequisites

-The NOUMEA framework is based on Eclipse Modeling tools, Neon Windows-32 bits version
+The NOUMEA framework is based on Eclipse Modeling tools, Neon Windows-32 bit version

 ### Installing

-Just download and unzip the eclipseWPS.zip file
+See the InstallationGuide.pdf file

 ### User Manual